busy-tag/Busy_Tag_Spotify_Widget/readme.md

 - Integrate with the Spotify API to fetch the current track information.

-- Display album art, track name, and artist on a Busy Tag device.
+- Display album art, track name, artist information, and the track's video on a Busy Tag device.

 - Automatically update the displayed information when the track changes or when playback is paused or resumed.